Don't miss the 2025 Electronic Cash Conference! Oct 4-5

 Solo mining with a service provider

-One option is to “solo mine”, while outsourcing the block template contruction.
+One option is to "solo mine", while outsourcing the block template construction.
 This means the miner can point their hash power at a stratum endpoint, and they will receive the full miner portion of the block reward when their miners find a block.

 Using a mining pool